Installing Python Packages¶

 Given a requirements.txt file you can use pip to install the packages in that file into your environment.
 First activate the environment, then install the packages with:

-Pros and Cons for Virtual Environments
+Pros and Cons for Virtual Environments¶

 Pros

-• Self-contained environments for each project help stay organized and avoid package dependency conflicts.
+--system-site-packagesflag when creating the environment. - Self-contained environments for each project help stay organized and avoid package dependency conflicts.
 For software development it allows you to keep better track of your package’s dependencies so others know what they need to install.

-• Virtual environments are self-contained, fairly lightweight and can be put anywhere easily without additional configuration files
+- Virtual environments are self-contained, fairly lightweight and can be put anywhere easily without additional configuration files.

 Cons

-Conda Environments
+Conda Environments¶

-Environments allow you to make self-contained “bundles” of packages that can be loaded and unloaded.
-This helps keep a consistent set of packages and versions for a given project, rather than putting them all together like they would be when you install with pip install --user.
 Conda environments are a bit different from Python virtual environments, by default they are stored in the .conda directory in your home directory.
 They also tend to contain a lot more files than Virtual Environments.
 You can also install some system libraries into conda environments, which can make installing packages with system library dependencies easier.

 You'll also see mention of mamba environments.
 Mamba and conda are nearly the same, however mamba has a different dependency solver.
 Mamba is often better and faster than conda at solving dependencies and picking packages, so we recommend using mamba whenever possible.

-Creating Conda Environments
+Creating Conda Environments¶

 or, using conda:

-module load conda_module
+module load miniforge

 source activate my_env